bjoern-sellnau/vaccine/README.md

 ### vaccine_(*Your vaccine type here*).js ###

 Lastly, vaccine is meant to be simple enough that you can easily make any changes you want.
-The two rules are don't break the global `vaccine` api (in vaccine_minimal.js), and don't add any other global functionality.
+The two rules are:  don't break the global `vaccine` api (in vaccine_minimal.js), and don't add any other global functionality.
 Other than that, anything is game.